 Vernaccia di San Gimignano clusters Photo: La Lastra

-Each Spring in late May, the Consorzio Vernaccia di San Gimignano hosts the Regina Rebelle Wine Fest to celebrate this iconic wine, often called “Tuscan’s White Queen.”
+Each Spring in late May, the Consorzio Vernaccia di San Gimignano hosts the Regina Rebelle Wine Fest to celebrate this iconic wine.
 During the week leading up to the weekend-long festival, which is open to the public, we attended a preview for the global wine media and had the chance to taste more than 60 wines, both new and older vintages, at seated tastings and dinners where we got to spend time with producers and hear their stories and personal philosophies on winemaking.
 There were also seminars on Vernaccia di San Gimignano and its history in the area, and guided tours of some of the museums and art galleries that dot the village.

-This year (2026) marks the 750th anniversary of Vernaccia di San Gimignano which has had its historic highs and a lows over the centuries based on changing wine consumption.
-During the 1930s, an effort to bring Vernaccio di San Gimignano back to prominence was initiated by Carlo Fregola, the Regent of the Ambulant Chair of Agriculture in Colle di Val d’Elsa.
+The year 2026 marks the 750th anniversary of Vernaccia di San Gimignano which has had both its historic highs and lows over the centuries based on changing wine consumption.
+During the 1930s, an effort to bring Vernaccia di San Gimignano back to prominence was initiated by Carlo Fregola, the Regent of the Ambulant Chair of Agriculture in Colle di Val d’Elsa.
 Convinced of its potential as a “significant Tuscan wine,” Fregola urged the region’s winegrowers to reinstate Vernaccia to a position of importance in their vineyards.
 While the Second World War resulted in many abandoned vineyards, enterprising vintners saw promise and acquired the land to build new wineries.
 We saw that in the wineries we visited during this recent trip in May 2026.

 Aerial view of La Lastra Photo: La Lastra winery